 Using this command, you will get a description of Flutter project.
 You can apply the button with the Flutter Raised Button Widget in the lib/main.dart file.

 After applying the button, you can run the application with the command $ Flutter run.
 Also, keep in mind that you require a simulator for opening the app.

-While comparing Swift iOS app building and Flutter iOS development, the integration process for Swift iOS develop appears to involve less configuration and to be less stressful.
+While comparing Swift app development and Flutter development, the integration process for Swift iOS develop appears to involve less configuration and to be less stressful.

 2. Development Time